 U.S. immigration laws are extraordinarily tangled.
 It's been said that the body of immigration law is second only to U.S. tax law in it's complexity.
 Furthermore, even modest mistakes in a visa or green card application, or the evidence provided as part of an immigration application process, can lead to years-long delays, or even outright denials and deportation.

 For these reasons and more, many people choose to hire an attorney to help smooth the way.

-They prepare a lot of paperwork on your behalf (which alone can save you hours), and help you get organized about which items you must collect on your own (such as birth certificates or proof of a valid marriage).
+They prepare a lot of paperwork on your or your employer's behalf (which alone can save hours), and help you get organized about which items you must collect on your own (such as birth certificates or proof of a valid marriage).

 The majority of accomplished immigration lawyers are members of the American Immigration Lawyers' Association (AILA).
-Although the membership in the association is not compulsory, members have access to colleagues, information, and liaison committees that help them to keep abreast of ever-changing laws and agency policy and deal with challenging situations.
+Although membership in that association is not compulsory, members have access to colleagues, information, and liaison committees that help them keep abreast of ever-changing laws and agency policy and deal with challenging situations.

 Your best bet is usually to talk to several attorneys before committing to one.
 Choose a lawyer with whom you feel comfortable and who has experience with cases similar to yours.